zsolt-98/zsolt-98/README.md

 ### About Me
-I'm passionate about creating innovative web solutions.
-My journey began in e-commerce, managing Shopify websites and optimizing Meta Ads and Google Ads campaigns, which sparked my love for web development.
+My journey began in e-commerce, managing Shopify websites and optimizing Meta Ads and Google Ads campaigns.
 Through this hands-on experience, I discovered my true passion for web development.
 This spark drove me to immerse myself in coding, and I transformed my career into frontend development where I now create innovative web solutions.

 ### 💻 Tech Stack
 <p>